How Much Water Should You Drink A Day?

 Drinking water in moderate amounts throughout the day is one way to stay well-hydrated, starting with when you wake up.

-When you perspire, you also lose electrolytes through your sweat.
+When you perspire, you lose electrolytes through your sweat.
 These are essential minerals, and electrolyte drinks may assist rehydration by helping the body rebalance.
 Generally, water and a healthy diet will suffice, unless you are doing a long sports event or a professional athlete doing high levels of training.

-While drinking water is definitely the best way to stay hydrated, some other ways you can keep up your hydration include:
+While drinking water is the best way to stay hydrated, some other ways you can maintain your hydration include: